-Please read the information in this section carefully and follow the instructions; this will ensure that the application process operates smoothly.
-It is best to apply early as the Dean Rusk International Studies office receives numerous applicants each cycle.
+Please read all guidelines carefully and utilize the checklist to ensure that your proposal meets all requirements and is as competitive as possible.
+It is best to consult with your faculty recommender early and to apply on time.
 Your application for travel grants will not be considered until we have received all the necessary documents as requested by the online application.

 - Include details about how this project reflects your own intellectual interests, course of study, or your future plans.